ceph/ceph/doc/radosgw/s3select.rst

     | Upon Syntax Error, the engine creates an error message that points to the location of the error.
     | RGW sends back the error message in a specific error response.
     |
-    | **Processing TIme error**: the runtime engine may detect errors that occur only on processing time, for that type of
+    | **Processing Time error**: the runtime engine may detect errors that occur only on processing time, for that type of
     | error, a different error message would describe that.
     | RGW sends back the error message in a specific error response.